gertvdb/taskbar/README.md

 -----------
 This module updates the Drupal toolbar with some extra configurable features.
 It provides all local tasks (edit, translate, delete, ...) in the toolbar on nodes.
-Also some basic information about the node will be added to the toolbar (Status, author, ...).

 Installation
 ------------